jaquinocode/multithreaded-maze-solver/README.md

 ---

 ![changing tiles](https://i.imgur.com/5XSRdPq.gif)
-<center><i>_Changing the maze in real-time w/ my mouse.
+_Changing the maze in real-time w/ my mouse.
 This works for any maze, not just this unique example._

 <br/>